Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} We evaluate generation quality using the MS-COCO~\cite{lin2014microsoft} dataset following ~\cite{chen2023reason,g2023zero,dong2023dreamllm}.
-To prevent ambiguous bounding box annotations, we first filter images to those containing at most one instance of a single category.
-We then randomly sample 1181 images, each with a fixed caption, from the COCO validation set.
-For downstream tasks, we conduct experiments of object detection and instance segmentation on MS-COCO and LVIS v1.0~\cite{gupta2019lvis} datasets.
-Additionally, we carry out experiments on image-based visual question answering (VQA) using the MME~\cite{fu2024mme} and GQA~\cite{hudson2019gqa} benchmarks.
-The MME Perception benchmark is a widely used benchmark to evaluate the perception abilities of MLLMs.
-GQA is a comprehensive dataset that assesses visual reasoning abilities.
+\textbf{Datasets.} We evaluate generation quality using COCO~\cite{lin2014microsoft} following prior works~\cite{g2023zero,dong2023dreamllm}.
+We randomly sample 1181 images from the COCO validation set, each paired with a fixed caption.
+For downstream tasks, we conduct object detection and instance segmentation experiments on COCO and LVIS v1.0~\cite{gupta2019lvis}.
+Additionally, we evaluate image-based visual question answering (VQA) using the MME~\cite{fu2024mme} and GQA~\cite{hudson2019gqa} benchmarks.
+The MME Perception benchmark is widely used to evaluate the perception abilities of MLLMs.
+GQA is a comprehensive dataset for assessing visual reasoning abilities.

-\textbf{Baselines.} For generation models, we primarily select popular controllable diffusion-based text-to-image models, include GLIGEN~\cite{li2023gligen}, BoxDiff~\cite{Xie_2023_ICCV} and InstanceDiffusion~\cite{wang2024instancediffusion}, following their official settings.
-We also include Stable Diffusion~\cite{rombach2022high} with the v1-5 model weight from Huggingface~\cite{wolf2019huggingface} as a T2I model baseline.
-For downstream tasks, we consider two popular baselines: Mask R-CNN~\cite{he2017mask} and CenterNet2~\cite{zhou2021probabilistic} for long-tailed instance segmentation.
-For open-vocabulary object detection, we use Grounding-DINO~\cite{liu2023grounding,zhao2024open}, and for VQA, we employ LLaVA-v1.5~\cite{liu2023improved,liu2024visual} .
-Please refer to Appendix ~\ref{app:base} for the specific baseline settings.
+\textbf{Baselines.} For generation models, we primarily select existing controllable diffusion-based T2I models, including GLIGEN~\cite{li2023gligen}, BoxDiff~\cite{Xie_2023_ICCV} and InstanceDiffusion~\cite{wang2024instancediffusion}, following their official settings.
+We also include Stable Diffusion~\cite{rombach2022high} as a baseline T2I model.
+For downstream tasks, we adopt Mask R-CNN~\cite{he2017mask} and CenterNet2~\cite{zhou2021probabilistic} as baselines for long-tailed instance segmentation.
+For open-vocabulary object detection, we use Grounding-DINO~\cite{liu2023grounding,zhao2024open}, and for VQA, we employ LLaVA-v1.5~\cite{liu2023improved,liu2024visual}.